This blog is on break and will resume with posts from October, 2019.

 ARGUMENTS OF THE STATE

 It is to be noted that the commissioner was obligated to base his decision for refusal on the grounds mentioned in the exceptions to the policy.
 However, he did not.
-His reasons for refusal did not pin point the exact policy reason why the film was being not eligible for exemption.
+His reasons for refusal did not pin point the exact policy reason why the film was not eligible for exemption.
 The reader will note that the only reasons for refusal were either: 1.
 Evil customs; 2.
 Blind faith; 3.
 Sati; 4.
 Dowry; 5.
 Such social evils; and 6.
 Films against national unity.
 However, the commissioner’s reasons did not pertain to any of these grounds.
 Similarly, the State counsel’s arguments also did not pertain to any of these grounds though it is to be noted that the State counsel did attempt to make two thin arguments on policy grounds which he was not able to substantiate as per the judgment.
 As a result, the court had a more convoluted job ahead of itself.
 Instead of analyzing whether the reason for refusal reasonably fit into any of the grounds for exception, it had to counter the generalist objections of the commissioner and the State which neither pertained to policy, nor stemmed from it.
 As the court replies to each argument raised by the commissioner’s final order and the State counsel in his defence of the order, I will not separate the arguments by the commissioner and State.
 Instead, I will present them jointly as the total set of objections raised by the State and its instrumentalities to providing the tax exemption to the film.
+Here are the objections:

 - The tax exemption is to be granted to films providing entertainment or carrying a “useful message” to society.
 Granting an exemption to such a film will create “friction between members of the society holding diverse ideologies.”
 This will likely cause “deterioration of law and order.” [para 6(i) of the judgment].